Issue 250506.2: Improve Support for Downcasting Objects

 To make the association between a vtable and a type DIE, we add a new DWARF tag for a vtable object, DW_TAG_vtable, whose DW_AT_location provides the address of the vtable, and whose (new) DW_AT_vtable_type attribute points to the type DIE corresponding to the vtable.
 Additional attributes may provide additional details about the vtable.

-To provide for faster lookup of vtable addresses, we add a DW_AT_vtable_ranges attribute to the compilation unit DIEs.
+To provide for faster lookup of vtable addresses, we add vtable ranges to the DW_AT_ranges attribute of the compilation unit DIE.

 In Section 2.1, "The Debugging Information Entry," add DW_TAG_vtable to Table 2.1.